aadilmughal786/jwt-auth/readme.md

 1. Locate the `config.sample` folder in the project directory.

-2. Duplicate the `config.sample` folder and rename the copy to `config`.
+2. Duplicate the `config.sample` folder and rename the copy to `config` use command from the root directory `cp -R app/config.sample/ app/config/`